amide-init/test-repo-tmpry/README.md

 **Paper Implementation**: "Artificial neural networks as surrogate models in optimization"

-This repository contains an **ensemble-based implementation** of the AFN algorithm for surrogate-based optimization using COCO/BBOB benchmark functions, with comparisons against GA, PSO, and ACO algorithms.
+This repository contains an **ensemble-based implementation** of the AFN algorithm for surrogate-based optimization using COCO/BBOB benchmark functions, with comparisons against CMA-ES variants.

 ## 📋 Table of Contents